Giro d’Italia 2021 : The Beautiful Race Commences in Piedmont

 Our Favourite Wine

-As with the food, it is difficult to name just one, as there are many very beautiful wines from the Piemonte region – some you will have heard of such as Barolo, Barbaresco, Barbera, Nebbiolo and Arneis, and others that you may not have such as Dolcetto di Dogliani.
+As with the food, it is difficult to name just one, as there are many very beautiful wines from the Piedmont region – some you will have heard of such as Barolo, Barbaresco, Barbera, Nebbiolo and Arneis, and others that you may not have such as Dolcetto di Dogliani.

 Dolcetto translates to ‘little sweet one’ in Italian because the grapes are quite sweet just before harvest, although the wines are always dry.
-The variety is made in many of the different locales of Piemonte and is one of the most important grapes in the Lower Piedmont region.
+The variety is made in many of the different locales of Piedmont and is one of the most important grapes in the Lower Piedmont region.
 We particularly enjoy a Dolcetto di Dogliani from the San Luigi area, which is described as ‘a wine which is distinguished by its freshness and drinkability, while maintaining the excellent body and elegance of an important red wine’.
 Fruity and aromatic, this is an everyday wine that surprises at every sip and is one of our favourites.

 Now, while you watch the Giro d’Italia 2021 edition as it navigates its way around the Italian countryside, take some time to get into the spirit and make your own favourite Italian dish or pop the cork on one of your favourite Italian varietals, and bring a slice of Italy into your home.
 Salute!

-You can find out more here about our Giro d’Italia Tour or our Tour of Piemonte and La Fausto Coppi Gran Fondo, and if you’re interested in joining us in 2022 or 2023, be sure to check out our dates here.
+You can find out more here about our Giro d’Italia Tour or our Tour of Piedmont and La Fausto Coppi Gran Fondo, and if you’re interested in joining us in 2022 or 2023, be sure to check out our dates here.

 More Inspiration